wp-plugins/prosociate-amazon/readme.txt

 == Description ==

-= Prosociate is the new way to build Amazon affiliate stores with WordPress. =
+**Prosociate is the new way to build Amazon affiliate stores with WordPress.**

 [Example Site Created With Prosociate](http://demo.prosociate.com/)